akkefa/blog/_pages/about.md

 {% include base_path %}

 Hi!
+I’m Ikram, a Principal Software Engineer | Python developer at Kayak, working as a Senior Data Scientist.

+8 years of work experience in the software development field, building projects for the web and IoT platforms, using different programming tools and languages like Python, PHP, JavaScript, Java, HTML & CSS.

+Hi!
 I’m Ikram, an Principal Software Engineer | Python developer at Kayak, working as a Senior Data Scientist.
 With expertise in Python, Machine Learning, Deep Learning, Solution Architecture, PHP and Javascript, I am Lead of the Data Science Team.
 I am also the Lead of our Company's Solution Architect Team.
 I have worked on Building python applications, Training and Deploying Machine Learning and Deep Learning